Quinnipiac University

 Undergraduate Tuition and Financial Aid

 To be considered for need-based federal and Quinnipiac financial aid, please file the Free Application for Federal Student Aid (FAFSA) on or after it opens but before March 1.
 Quinnipiac’s FAFSA code is 001402.
-The newly revised Free Application for Federal Student Aid (FAFSA) is now open.
+The Free Application for Federal Student Aid (FAFSA) is now open.
 Applicants are encouraged to file the FAFSA to apply for financial aid as early as possible.
-Learn more about changes to the 2024-2025 FAFSA
+Learn more about the FAFSA

 Learn more about applying for financial aid